 The project should proceed without any amendments to tender documentation.
-Some or all of DoES TGD-030.1 may be incorporated as post contract Change Orders.
+Some or all of DoES and TGD-031.1 may be incorporated as post contract Change Orders.

-• PROJECTS WHERE CONTRACT HAS BEEN AWARDED:

-Once the contract is signed some or all of DoES TGD-030.1 may be incorporated at post contract stage.

-(d) Standards and Acts quoted are current at the time of writing: the prevailing versions of these shall be used at the time of design and installation.
+- PROJECTS WHERE TENDERS HAVE BEEN AWARDED: - Once the contract is signed some or all of DoES TGD-031.1 may be incorporated as post contract Change Orders. - (d) Standards and Acts quoted are current at the time of writing: the prevailing versions of these shall be used at the time of design and installation